(Names have been changed to protect the identity of those involved)

 From Our Viewpoint

 After Austin returned to school, we didn't hear anything from him for a few months.
 He didn't answer phone calls.
 He didn't interact much with his siblings.
 We were very, very worried about him.
 This was such a far cry from the boy we knew and loved.
 We sent him constant texts, telling him that we loved him.
 We really didn't know what was going on in his life.
 We felt like we were losing him.
 His once bright future looked absolutely hopeless and black.
 Our happy, optimistic, outgoing son seemed like a shell of the man he once was...he was broken and miserable.
-Marcia had pushed him to compromise his values, his friendships, his personality, his athletic goals, his academic goals.
+Marcia had pushed him to compromise his values, his friendships, his family relationships, his personality, his athletic goals, and his academic goals.
 As parents, we were extremely distraught.
 When his siblings tried to talk to him, he became defensive and angry, which, previous to this relationship, would have been inconceivable.
 Our family has always been extremely close with very loving and open relationships.
 Austin worked at the same on-campus job as his sisters.
 They noticed that whenever he was working, Marcia was often in the building during his entire shift.
 They tried to reach out to him, but they couldn't get him to leave Marcia's side.
 At one point, Austin confronted his sister and scolded her for not being more warm and welcoming towards Marcia when she saw them.
 His sister, who was desperately worried about Austin, tried hard to smile and greet Marcia when she saw her.
 However, the fact that Marcia didn't speak much English, and the fact that Marcia clearly disliked everyone in our family, made it quite difficult to reach out to her.
 We didn't know what to do.
 We wanted to help him, but we also didn't want to push him further away from us.
 We prayed, loved, offered support, and, as always, avoided criticizing Marcia .
 We let Austin know that we were there for him, that we were concerned about him, and that we cared deeply about his well-being.

 This time of 'radio silence' was probably the darkest time for Austin .
 We didn't hear about everything that he was going through until much later.
 We had read about about victims not being able to leave abusive relationships, but we did not know the full extent of Marcia 's abuse tactics until a later time, when Austin was able to share the details with us.
 See "In Austin's Words" .
 From what we were able to discern during these months, is that the fights , control, irrational jealousy, mind games, constant monitoring, frequent suicide threats, and even physical abuse, had escalated to the point where Austin felt absolutely crazy.
 He gave up trying to assert his will because of the punishment that he would receive if he went against Marcia's wishes.
 He told us later, that the reason he shut out his family, was to preserve his sanity.
 Marcia's anger and the fights that would ensue after our reaching out to him, left him beaten and broken.
 The only way to avoid the fights was to avoid his family and try to convince Marcia that he hated them and loved her.